MEDEA Award 2023 Call for Entries

 These annual awards recognise and promote excellence in the production and pedagogical design of media-rich learning resources and bring to the forefront those producers, designers and teaching staff who provide such inspiration to the entire educational community, particularly in Europe.

-- MEDEA Award for Best Educational Media: This award will be awarded to the best professional or user-generated educational media product, resource, tool or service submitted aimed at learners in the higher education, continuing education and/or training sector.
+- The MEDEA Award for Best Educational Media entry: This award will be awarded to the best educational media, resource, tool or service produced in all sectors and at all levels of education and training.

 - The Special MEDEA Jury Prize: The judges may, at their discretion, present a special award to an approach or production in recognition of exceptional innovation in pedagogic or technical design.